bkavuncu/GDO/GDO.Apps.SigmaGraph/README.md

 You can interact with the graph through touch by panning (to pan) or pinching (to zoom) in the white canvas shown in the control UI.
 To show the graph in the white canvas, press the "Show Graph (May take a while...)" button.

-Note that if you use the "Show Graph (May take a while...)" functionality, other simultaneous instances of SigmaGraph may not work properly.
+*Note that if you use the "Show Graph (May take a while...)" functionality, other simultaneous instances of SigmaGraph may not work properly.
+*Using "Show Graph (May take a while...)" with all $$64$$ GDO nodes will crash the control UI.
+It has only been tested with $$\leq 4$$ nodes.